kiraoyd/tuberTrader/searchPyService/readme.txt

 Go to http://127.0.0.1:8000/ on browser to see the congrats page

-To change the django server port: python manage.py runserver 8080
+To change the django server port: python manage.py runserver 8080, but not needed

 MIGRATIONS - probably won't be needed, but just FYI